preyalameta02/Weekly-Newsletter/README.md

 Scrape a website and send weekly mails to multiple recipients.

-Used `sed -n` to clean the scraped data off the website and stored the body of the mail in `output.txt`.
+Used `sed -n` to clean the scraped data off the website and stored the filtered content in `output.txt`, Which is then used as the body of the mail.